28 Weird and Wonderful Irish Words

 20. FOISEACH (“FAR-sha”)

-Foiseach is grass that can’t easily be reached to be cut, so is often used of the longer grass around the edge of a field or lawn, or to the overgrown grass on a hillside or verge.
+Foiseach is grass that can’t easily be reached to be cut, so is often used to describe the longer grass around the edge of a field or lawn, or to the overgrown grass on a hillside or verge.

 21. IOMBHÁ (“OM-wah”)